 Welcome to Walking Autism.

-This is a project I started to raise awareness, acceptance, support and understanding about autism and disability in my home of Kenya, and eventually Africa as a whole.
+This is a project to raise awareness, acceptance, understanding and support about autism in my home of Kenya and Africa as a whole.

-I remember the pain of growing up with no support system or education about autism and how it negatively affected my life, as well as knowing the stigma and discrimination which is prevalent in all areas of the continent.
+Being autistic myself, I remember the emotional pain of growing up with no support system or education about autism and how it negatively affected my life, as well as knowing the stigma and discrimination which is prevalent in all areas of the continent.

 Welcome to the journey!